olepoeschl/NQueensFAF/README.md

 commands including examples.
 ### A GUI Version
-In case you are a Windows User and heavily prefer a graphical user interface you can downlad the following [Windows Installer with GUI] (https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueensfaf.exe).<br>
+In case you are a Windows User and heavily prefer a graphical user interface you can downlad the following [Windows Installer with GUI](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueensfaf.exe).<br>

-# News
+# 3 News
 - The distributed computing for solving the 27 Queens problem has begun.
 Download the client and get started!
 - We are excited to announce that we have successfully verified the number of solutions for the **26-Queens problem**. <br> The computation was performed using 3 GPUs (2x3070, 1x3060ti) and it took slightly more than 3 weeks to finish. <br>
 27 - Here we come! <br>

-# Current Benchmarks
+# 4 Current Benchmarks
 During the time we have spent developing this NQueensFAF, we have been able to continuously expand our available hardware.
 Especially the newer graphics cards show the potential of our program.